RepStylin® Snake Breeding Projects

 2020 Snake Breeding Goals and Resolutions:

 1. To further minimize this insanity!
 It was fun producing a variety of captive bred snakes in all kinds of morphs for well over a decade, but it is time to slow down and just enjoy my unique collection primarily as a hobbyist collector without having to deal with all the work and fuss involved with lots of breeding, sales and maintaining a large numbers of snakes.
 I have far exceeded my expectations as a reptile breeder long ago and just wish to minimize my time spent on snake hobby to have more time for family, career, travel and other endeavors.
 I probably will continue to breed snakes occasionally if they have the potential to produce really unique and high-end morph combos.
 And any extra babies may be listed here on the website for sale, but there will probably not be too many.
 Realistically speaking, breeding and selling snakes is really just not worth all the fuss when I already have the collection that I want, am chronically short on time and don't actually need the money.
+Also the current pandemic has the potential to cause shipping delays and other possible complications.
 Sales is not a necessary part of the hobby, and life is just too short!

 2. To focus only on PYTHONS!
 Ball pythons are my hands down favorite species, and I have a small number of unique and high end ball python breeding projects I would like to complete in the coming year.
-I may also produce some carpet python morphs in the coming year.
-I am no longer very interested in breeding boas nor colubrids, and I am not likely to produce any more of them anytime soon.
+I may also produce some carpet python morphs in the future.
+I am no longer very interested in breeding boas nor colubrids, so I am not likely to produce any more of them or have any for sale anytime soon.
 I am just happy keeping my small high-end collections of my non python snakes primarily as pets with potential to breed in future years if I so choose.
 For now I am not choosing to do that, but I am not quite closing down the business part completely.
 Just really minimizing it....

 2020 Python Breeding Project Photos